FredHaa/HRI-Gestures/README.md

 * Talking on Phone

 ### Evaluation Methods
-Cross-Subject (CS), where  and Cross-Repetition (CR) evaluations are introduced in (paper).
+Cross-Subject (CS) and Cross-Repetition (CR) evaluations are introduced in (paper).
 CS: S0xx, S0xx and S0xx are used for validation.
 CR: all even numbered repetitions are used for validation

+### Example Code
+* How to read/visualise skeleton files:
+* Train simple network based on the RA-GCN.